lfr/FSharp.Domain.Validation/README.md

 // throws an exception if not valid
 Unchecked.blockof "this better be valid"         // → 'block
-// same as above without type inference Unchecked.blockof<Text> "this better be valid 2" // → Email
+// same as above without type inference Unchecked.blockof<Text> "this better be valid 2" // → Text
 ```

 ## Serialization